 Studies have found that reading for pleasure is beneficial for kids in many ways including keeping up their reading skills over the summer and helping them succeed in school.

 Fairfax County Public Library helps make reading fun by providing tools, access and incentives during its Summer Reading Adventure.
-The Summer Reading Adventure runs June 13 through August 31 and invites all children and teens—birth through high school—to read for fun over the summer.
-The theme in 2019 is “It's Showtime at Your Library!”
+The Summer Reading Adventure runs June 12 through August 14 and invites all children and teens—birth through high school—to read for fun over the summer.
+The theme in 2020 is “Imagine Your Story!”
+This summer the program will be virtual.

-The library offers lots of fun events all summer long including Chris Michael Magic, Interact Story Theatre, Dinoman, Groovy Nate, Henna Harmony, Historical Swordsmanship and more.
+The library offers online events and programs throughout the summer including Kofi Dennis, the Jay Mattioli Magic Show and Sciencetellers.
 There are also several contests for teens, including an essay/poetry contest for rising 7th, 8th and 9th graders cosponsored with the For Love of Country Foundation, Teen Film Festival and the Teen Cover Art Contest.

-The Summer Reading Adventure is funded through generous donations including $50,000 from the Friends of the George Mason Regional Library, $17,000 from the Fairfax Library Foundation and $7,500 from the Friends of the Kings Park Library.
+The Summer Reading Adventure is funded through generous donations from the Friends of the George Mason Regional Library.